NEWS: Vermont prohibited idling of motor vehicles law now in effect.

 What is the problem with parked vehicles that idle?

 But it isn’t.
 Harm has been done, some of it permanent.
 Those in the vicinity, including the drivers, have been harmed by breathing toxic exhaust emissions.
-Harm has been done to the engines, wallets or company profits, the environment, even to America’s security.
+Harm has been done to the engines, wallets or company profits, the environment, energy wasted, plus laws broken.
 Drivers need to be aware of this harmful and wasteful, yet unnecessary practice that occurs daily throughout Vermont.

 The compelling benefits of simply turning off the key when parked